Do you want to track the return on investment (ROI) of your advertising spend?

 Setting up Google Ads conversion tracking on your WooCommerce store is essential to track the ROI of ad clicks.

-In this article, we’ll show you how to track WooCommerce AdWords conversion tracking.
+In this article, we’ll show you how to set up Google Ads conversion tracking in WooCommerce.

-Why Set Up AdWords Conversion Tracking in WooCommerce?
+Why Set Up Google Ads Conversion Tracking in WooCommerce?

-Setting up conversion tracking on your WooCommerce store tells you whether your advertising dollars pay off and allows you to track the ROI of the clicks on your ads.
+Setting up conversion tracking on your WooCommerce store tells you whether your advertising dollars are paying off by tracking the ROI of the clicks on your ads.

-You can track the ROI on your ads by measuring if an ad click leads to an action on your store that you deem to be of value.
-These actions are known as conversion.
+You can track the ROI of your ads by measuring if an ad click leads to an action on your store that you feel is of value (such as purchasing a product or signing up for a newsletter).
+These actions are known as conversions.

-With AdWords, you can track various types of conversions:
+With Google Ads, you can track different types of conversions, such as:

 Set Up Google Analytics in WooCommerce

-Before you enable AdWords conversion tracking, you might make sure that your site is connected to your Google Analytics account.
+Before you enable Google Ads conversion tracking, you’ll want to make sure that your site is connected to your Google Analytics account.

-This way you can track all eCommerce interactions and metrics like
+Then, enable Enhanced eCommerce tracking on your site.
+That way, you can track all eCommerce interactions and metrics like:

 Setting Up AdWords Conversion Tracking in WooCommerce

 Sign into your Google AdWords account.
-In the upper right corner, click the 3-dot icon, and then, click Conversions under Measurements.
+In the upper right corner, click the 3-dot icon, then click Conversions under Measurements.